fbpx

 With over 20 miles of trails ranging from easy to strenuous, Pedernales Falls State Park is a haven for outdoor enthusiasts in the Texas Hill Country, just 30 miles west of Austin.
 The park’s namesake falls cascade over massive limestone slabs, creating a picturesque backdrop for winter hiking.
 Trails like the 5.5-mile Wolf Mountain Trail offer a moderate challenge, winding through wooded areas and along scenic overlooks.

 Another famous hike is the Twin Falls Nature Trail, an inspiring 0.5-mile journey that culminates in a breathtaking waterfall.
 This trail stands out with its short yet rugged path, guiding you to one of the most beautiful spots in the Hill Country.
-The cooler weather also makes it a great time to explore the park’s numerous swimming holes and enjoy a refreshing dip.

 Sam Houston National Forest